ATLANTA — Channel 2 Action News has learned that the general manager of the world’s busiest airport has been fired.

 According to Hartsfield-Jackson's website, Roosevelt Council Jr. has been the Aviation deputy general manager/chief financial officer since April 2012.
 Council was responsible for all accounting, budgeting, financial analysis and forecasting, procurement and treasury operations at the Airport.

-Hartsfield-Jackson has come under fire lately as security wait times climbed to over an hour
+Hartsfield-Jackson has come under fire lately as

 , with many travelers complaining they missed their flights.
 Sources tell Channel 2 Action News that dealing with those long lines contributed to the GM's firing.